storageos/storageos.github.io/_docs/getting_started/licensing.md

    >**Note:** This is covered under **Licensing your Product** in the previous [Registration Section](registration.html)

 5. Enable the Pro License residing in your wallet by sliding the ![image](/images/docs/overview/on.png) button
-6. Add the purchased capacity from your wallet using the {% icon fa-plus %} button and assign it to the array
+6. Add the purchased capacity from your wallet using the `+` button and assign it to the array
 7. Click on the ![image](/images/docs/overview/save.png) button to complete

    ![screenshot](/images/docs/overview/licensing-20.png)